BFF Editing

 Q - And then ...?

-A - When we are coming up on the agreed-upon, scheduled work, I'll reach out to get last-minute details, like word count, before drafting a contract for you to look over.
+A - Leading up to the date, I'll reach out to get last-minute details, like word count, before drafting a contract for you to look over.
 After you sign and send it back, I'll invoice you (minus the Hold My Spot and Sample fees and any other discounts).

 I'll begin as soon as you've paid and sent your manuscript in the standard format in Word (see formatting a Word Doc for how to do this) or as a PDF, depending on what service you've hired me to do.